Minecraftian14/ArgsEvaler/README.md

 ### Redefining Evaluation order

-One can make the parser evaluate the different kinds of arguments in a specific order, or simply ignore a few specific types.
+One can make the evaluator evaluate the different kinds of arguments in a specific order, or simply ignore a few specific types.
 Note that one must not set mixing allowed when creating a new order {`setMixingEachTypeIsAllowed(true)`}.

 Indexed and Variadic arguments always lie at the end of evaluation order, so the only configurable types are Named,